jersoncarin/fast_query_builder/README.md

 # Fast Query Builder

-Fast Query Builder is a database PDO/MYSQL Builder thats make you easy to work wit the querying the database
+Fast Query Builder is a database PDO/MYSQL Builder thats make you easy to work with querying the database

   - Fast and Smooth
   - No more sphagetti code